Robby8892/Authors-R-US/README.md

 User Story for MVP

- * User opens site to a home page to register/login
+ * User can register or login on the home page
- * The user can nav between this and the about me nav
+ * The user can navigate between the home page and the about me page
- * User must register to be able to login into the site
+ * It is required to register to have access to the web site
  * Once user registers/logs in they are taken to a list (index page) of stories
- * While user is logged in, they will have access to the site through nav tabs in the header

  * The nav tabs will be, Authors, Stories, My profile
  * Authors tab will take the user to a list (index page) of author's , here the user can go to a author's profile page
-  - The user can select which story they want to read written by that author
+ * The user can select which story they want to read written by that author on their profile

- * Stories tab will take the user to a list (index page) of stories where they can select which one to read
+ * Stories tab will take the user to a list (index page) of stories where they can select which story to read
-  - The user can also go to each author's profile page (show page)
-  - Or user can go to the story itself (show page)
-  - On each story the user can leave a comment, and review that story
-  - User can edit or delete their own comment

  * My Profile tab will contatin details about the user, they can edit or delete their profile
-  - The user will see they are currently a commentator and will need to make 10 comments to create their own story
+ * The user will see they are currently a commentator and will need to make 10 comments to create their own story
-  - There will see a button they can click on to see their current comments
+ * There will see a button they can click on to see their current comments
-  - Once the user has 10 comments their staus will be updated to Author
+ * Once the user has 10 comments their staus will be updated to Author
  * The user can now create stories and see a list of their stories
  * When the user is logged out they are taken to login/register home page

 ======================================================================================